U.S. Senate bill: S. 2613, introduced by Senator Kamala Harris (D-CA) — The Ending Homelessness Act

 • $100 million for new outreach and service coordination grants, awarded competitively.
 Since these activities are eligible for HUD CoC funding, renewals could be done through the regular CoC competition, subject to additional appropriations.

 • $1 billion in incremental funding for the National Housing Trust Fund to develop housing, with homeless people prioritized for the first five years.

 • $50 million in incremental rental assistance funding to support National Housing Trust developments.

 The bill would also permanently authorize HUD’s McKinney-Vento Homeless Assistance Grants account, and permanently eliminate the sunset clause for the U.S. Interagency Council on Homelessness.

-An important aspect is that this bill’s funds would be provided through “mandatory” spending rather than through the “discretionary” funding handled by the Appropriations Committee.
-Using discretionary spending is one reason that HUD’s programs to house people with the lowest incomes have been inadequately funded for more than about three-quarters of eligible people.
+An important aspect is that this bill’s funds would be provided through “mandatory” spending rather than through the “discretionary” funding handled by the Appropriations Committees.
+Using discretionary spending is one reason why HUD’s programs to house people with the lowest incomes have been inadequately funded for more than about three-quarters of eligible people.
 This bill can open a discussion about whether federal funding for housing should be provided to all eligible people through the mandatory spending process (as is the case with major federal programs providing food, medical care, and income for retirement).